Vice President Mike Pence highlights Minneapolis destruction in wake of George Floyd's killing

 At the event later that afternoon, Pence promised to help her rebuild the business.

-Speaking to the Star Tribune afterward, Westbrook said the day had been a whirlwind of interviews and wasn’t quite sure how she’d been chosen to participate in the fanfare.
+Speaking to the Star Tribune afterward, Westbrooks said the day had been a whirlwind of interviews, and she wasn’t quite sure how she’d been chosen to participate in the fanfare.
 She said Pence and Ivanka Trump had been kind to her.

-Pence’s visit follows a campaign stop by the president at the airport last month, during which he met with other small-business owners whose stores were damaged in the post-Floyd protests.
-The state has emerged as a potentially key battleground in the upcoming election.
+Pence’s visit follows a campaign stop by the president at the airport last month, during which he met with other small-business owners whose stores were damaged in the protests after Floyd’s death.
+Minnesota has emerged as a potentially key battleground in the November election.

 Minneapolis leaders have also drawn the president’s ire at several public appearances, with Trump accusing them of failing to prevent widespread destruction while talking of cutting police budgets and abolishing the city’s police force.